FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 Beginning with the dealer and moving anti-clockwise, each player announces if they would like to play, or drop out.
 This proceeds until three players have announced their intent to play or until everyone has had their turn, whichever comes first.

 To discourage needless dropping out, a *dropout penalty* [ハント, *hanto*] of **30 pts.** is imposed.
 These payments are held in a pot, which will be claimed by the player who formed the highest scoring dekiyaku during the round.

+> If a player is unable to afford to pay the dropout penalty, then he/she cannot drop out and must play.
+{.is-warning}

 If fewer than three players wish to play, then the situation can be handled in various ways.
 If only two players wish to play, then they agree to split the pot evenly (in which case the round is considered over before it began, and the next round begins, presumably with the same dealer).